dart-lang/site-www/src/content/interop/js-interop/js-types.md

 ## Conversions

 To use a value from one domain to another, you will likely want to *convert* the value to the corresponding type of the other domain.
-For example, you might want to convert a Dart `List<JSString>` into a JS array of strings, which is represented by the JS type `JSArray<JSString>`, so that you can pass the array to a JS interop API.
+For example, you may want to convert a Dart `List<JSString>` into a JS array of strings, which is represented by the JS type `JSArray<JSString>`, so that you can pass the array to a JS interop API.